 The Heat Pump at Work

 A heat pump may sound like it only works to warm a space.
-But the name heat pump describes the basic function—an appliance that pumps heat from one location to another.
-Technically, an air conditioner is a type of heat pump, since it pumps heat from inside a house (cooling the air indoors) to the outdoors.
+But the name heat pump describes the primary function—an appliance that pumps heat from one location to another.
+An air conditioner is a type of heat pump since it pumps heat from inside a house (cooling the air indoors) to the outdoors.

 The Heat Pump Benefits

-One system that can act as both a heater and air conditioner is a big advantage.
+One system that can act as both a heater and an air conditioner is a significant advantage.
 But there are other reasons to put a heat pump on your list of options.

-- Energy savings: If you have an electric furnace, replacing it with a heat pump can help significantly lower your utility bills.
-Heat pumps consume less electrical power to provide heat, since they only move heat rather than generate it.
+- Energy savings: If you have an electric furnace, replacing it with a heat pump can significantly lower your utility bills.
+Heat pumps consume less electrical power to provide heat since they only move heat rather than generate it.

-- Safety: Not all homeowners want to use natural gas or propane to power their home because of potential hazards.
+- Safety: Not all homeowners want to use natural gas or propane to power their homes because of potential hazards.
 A heat pump doesn’t burn any heating oil or create harmful emissions.
-In fact, the exterior of a heat pump doesn’t even warm up when it’s in heating mode.
+The exterior of a heat pump doesn’t even warm up when it’s in heating mode.

 - Better comfort: The heat that comes from a heat pump feels less stuffy and dry than the air that comes from furnaces.

 - Ease of maintenance: Having a single system for both cooling and heating means it’s easier for technicians to keep the system maintained and in excellent repair.

 A heat pump can lose energy efficiency in icy conditions.
 However, the climate in New Mexico rarely dips low enough to give a heat pump grief, so this isn’t much of a concern.

 However, no single HVAC system is ideal for all homes, so always work with experienced professionals when you’re thinking about putting in a new heating/cooling system.
 To get started with finding the best comfort for your home, call the Los Alamos, NM, heat pump pros.